Purnesh Modi

-Purnesh Modi (born Purnesh Bhootwala) is an MLA from Gujarat Legislative Assembly.
-He won the by-election for the 13th Legislative Assembly in Gujarat, which was facilitated following the death of the then MLA Kishor Vankawala.
-He lives in Adajan Area, Surat along with his family.
+Purnesh Modi (born Purnesh Bhootwala) is an MLA from the Gujarat Legislative Assembly and the current Deputy Speaker of the Gujarat Legislative Assembly.
+He won the by-election for the 13th Legislative Assembly in Gujarat following the death of the then MLA Kishor Vankawala.
+He lives in the Adajan area of Surat with his family.

 Political career

-Modi won the by-elections held on 4 December 2013 for the vacated seat of Surat West Assembly constituency.
-He further got elected from the same seat for the 2017 and 2022 elections.
+Modi won the by-election held on 4 December 2013 for the Surat West Assembly constituency.
+He was re-elected from the same seat in the 2017 and 2022 elections.